 Carol Hagan McEntee

 Representative Carol Hagan McEntee (D-Dist.
 33, South Kingstown and Narragansett) was first elected in June 2015, after winning a special election to fill the vacant District 33 seat.
-She serves as the second vice-chairwoman of the House Committee on Judiciary and is a member of the House Committee on Labor and the House Committee on Environment and Natural Resources.
+She is the chair of the House Small Business Committee and is the first vice chair of the House Judiciary Committee.
+Representative McEntee is also a member of the House Labor Committee and the House Environment and Natural Resources Committee.

 During the 2020 legislative session, Representative McEntee sponsored legislation, which was passed into law, that repealed archaic and inequitable state law regarding parentage and replaced it with a uniform act that provides procedures establishing parentage, genetic testing, surrogacy agreements and assisted reproduction.
 She also sponsored a new law which enables South Kingstown to establish a municipal court and a housing court, allowing the town and its residents to take care of their local business in the most direct and efficient way.